carabina/AERecord/README.md

 one reusable and customizible line of code, and it should be.
 Passing the right `NSManagedObjectContext` all accross the project, worrying about threads and stuff, shouldn't really be my concern in every single project.
-And what about that similar `NSFetchRequest` boilerplates for querying or creating of data?
+And what about that similar `NSFetchRequest` code chunks for querying or creating of data?
 Boring!
-Finally when it comes to connecting your data with the tableView, we know that the best approach is to use `NSFetchedResultsController`, but `CoreDataTableViewController` wrapper from [Stanford's CS193p](http://www.stanford.edu/class/cs193p/cgi-bin/drupal/downloads-2013-winter) is the best thing ever, I don't know why everybody doesn't use that everywhere.
+Finally when it comes to connecting your data with the tableView, we know that the best approach is to use `NSFetchedResultsController`, but `CoreDataTableViewController` from [Stanford's CS193p](http://www.stanford.edu/class/cs193p/cgi-bin/drupal/downloads-2013-winter) is the best thing ever, and should be used everywhere.
 I liked it so much that I made `CoreDataCollectionViewController` in the same fashion.
 So, `AERecord` should solve all of these for me, I hope you will like it too.